 Students and parents should be aware of the law.
 Massachusetts law states that no persons under the age of 21 can purchase, possess, or consume intoxicants.
 Additionally, anyone under 21 who operates a vehicle after consuming alcohol, regardless of the blood alcohol level, will lose their driver’s license.
 Those underage caught transporting alcohol can also lose their license for up to 180 days and could be arrested.

 Furthermore, hosting a party where there is underage drinking can result in criminal or civil liability.
 It is against the law to furnish (or sell) alcohol to anyone under the age of 21, other than one’s own child.
 Selling, delivering or furnishing alcohol may result in a jail term of 1 year and/or a maximum fine of $2,000.
 A party host also has civil liability to think about.
-Whether the party is in your home, your garage, or in a field, if you own the property you are civilly liable if a person leaves your property after consuming intoxicants and injures themselves or others.

 If you are a parent who has a teen attending a prom this season, please encourage them to attend the after-prom.
 Each year, Pittsfield High and Taconic have great turnouts at their after-proms.
 Rather than hosting a party and taking away the keys, encourage your teen to attend this substance-free event.